We hope these answer all of your questions. If not, please feel free to contact Jihelah Greenwald at email@example.com or 617-350-9994 ex 208.

 The Fellowship begins each year with the Opening Retreat in late August/early September.
 Most Fellows will begin working at their placements immediately after the retreat.
 However, some may arrange to begin working earlier in the summer.

-Early Round applications will be reviewed earlier.
+Early Round applications will be reviewed earlier than regular round applications.
 Early applicants will be notified sooner than Regular applicants if they have been accepted as Finalists.
 They will have earlier opportunities to interview with JOIN-approved Placement Organizations.
 We cap the Fellowship cohort at 14 Fellows, so Finalists who are able to secure a Placement earlier have a higher chance of being in the Fellowship.
 If Early Applicants are not accepted as Finalists from the Early application round, they may be deferred and then accepted as Finalists in the regular round.

 Please see below for more information about the interview process.